zgolkhou/alert_tools/README.md

 # alert_tools
 collection of tooling for working with the ZTF alert stream

+---

+# Features for a Source

+- We define a `source` as an astrophysical object with:
+  - an associated light curve
+  - attributes of the light curve summarized in the following summary table

 ### Light curve features calculated in the `summary` table